michael-lynch/reading-time/README.md

 #####Using a Remote File

-If you want to display the estimated reading time of copy that lives in a remote file, you would initialize the plugin on the body and use the remotePath and remoteTarget options.
+If you want to display the estimated reading time of copy that lives in a remote file, you would initialize the plugin and use the remotePath and remoteTarget options.

 In this case, the plugin would display the amount of text contained in the element with the class of "my-article" in the file called "remote.html."

 		$(function() {

-			$('body').readingTime({
+			$('article').readingTime({
 				remotePath: 'the/path/remote.html',
 				remoteTarget: '.my-article'
 			});